 Do the Digit Insurance

-The role of nutrition in the human body is supporting growth and a stronger immune system.
+The role of nutrition in the human body is to support growth and a more robust immune system.
 Individuals gain these nutrients by following a healthy diet.

-Human beings need a balanced proportion of seven vital nutrients: protein, minerals, fats, vitamins, fibre, carbohydrates, and water.
-Typically, these nutrients perform a specific task in maintaining metabolic functions of the body.
+Humans need a balanced proportion of seven vital nutrients: protein, minerals, fats, vitamins, fibre, carbohydrates, and water.
+These nutrients typically perform a specific task in maintaining the body's metabolic functions.
 Are you curious about the role of nutrition in maintaining health?

-Keep scrolling to find a detailed explanation on the said topic.
+Keep scrolling to find a detailed explanation of the said topic.

 Why Do Human Beings Need a Nutritious Diet?

 Adequate nutrition is the key to sustainable growth through all stages of life.
-The role of nutrition begins from the embryo stage, where cellular formation occurs.
-This is the reason why doctors suggest pregnant women consume fresh fruits and vegetables rich in micronutrients.
+Nutrition begins at the embryo stage, where cellular formation occurs.
+This is why doctors suggest pregnant women consume fresh fruits and vegetables rich in micronutrients.

 Lack of a nutritious diet can lead to foetal death or functional changes in neonatal organs.
 This issue is widely known as malnutrition.
 Moreover, the baby born has a higher risk of cardiovascular disease and poor organ function.